top of page

 • Includes your availability, fees, and how to get in touch

-This is where people come to get a feel for you — so don't worry about perfection.
-Just make it honest, friendly, and straightforward.
+This is where potential clients come to get a feel for you.
+Don't worry about perfection.
+Focus on being honest, friendly, and straightforward.

 5. When Writing Your Bio, Speak from the Heart

-Many new therapists write bios that sound like mini dissertations — full of qualifications and modalities but lacking personality.
+Many new therapists write bios sounding like mini dissertations — full of qualifications but lacking personality.

-Instead, write as if you're speaking to someone who's quietly thinking:
+Instead, write as if you're speaking to someone quietly asking,

 "Could this person help me?"